-We care about you.
-We care that you get the right meds, or don’t take meds if they aren’t appropriate at all.
-We care about your health.
+I care about you.
+I care that you get the right meds, or don’t take meds if they aren’t appropriate at all.
+I care about your health.

-Be we really don’t give much of a rat’s ass about who you are, what your e-mail address is (except that a valid one is required if you register for the Crazy Meds Talk forum), where you live (other than the country), how much money you have, or anything like that.
-I do need to know about the computers and browsers used to access this site.
-The wiki and forum software will, in theory, automatically give you the format that will look the best for you depending on if you’re using a real computer1 or a mobile device, and if it is a mobile device whether it is a tablet or a phone, and what the screen dimensions are.
-Google likes to know that as well, so they can tailor their ads to you.
-Why that makes a difference to them is beyond me, but they know best, right?
+Be I really don’t give a rat’s ass about who you are, what your e-mail address is (except that a valid one is required if you register for the Crazymeds Talk forum), where you live (other than the country), how much money you have4, or anything like that.
+I only need to know about the computers and browsers used to access this site in order to present it in the best possible way.

 So we’re all about HON code principle 3 - confidentiality.
 The only statistics I keep and make accessible to others are how many people read this site, which countries do all y’all hail from, and which search terms were used to find this place.
 I am once again publishing site statistics.
 I have published the approximate percentage of browser usage, and have discussed the percentage of people using mobile devices and which ones they use.